 - 1. Select Computer > Control Center. - 2.
-In the left pane, click System, and then click Power Management in the right pane. - 3.
-On the On Battery Power tab: - Adjust the slider to the right of Put computer to sleep when inactive for to 30 minutes. - Select the Suspend or Hibernate option from the dialog box to the right of When laptop lid is closed. - Select the Hibernate or Shutdown option from the dialog box to the right of When battery power is critically low. - 4.
-Adjust the slider to the right of Put display to sleep when inactive for to 15 minutes, and select the check box next to Reduce backlight brightness. - 5.
-Select the check box next to Dim display when idle. - 6.
-Click Close. - CAUTION: Removing a battery that is the sole power source for the computer can cause loss of information.
+In the left pane, click System, and then click Power Management in the right pane. - On the On Battery Power tab: - Select the Suspend or Hibernate option from the dialog box to the right of When laptop lid is closed. - Select the Hibernate or Shutdown option from the dialog box to the right of When battery power is critically low. - 4.
+Click Close.

+CAUTION: Removing a battery that is the sole power source for the computer can cause loss of information.
 To prevent loss of information, save your work and initiate Hibernation or shut down the computer before removing the battery.